mefechoel/svelte-navigator-history/README.md

 Browser history uses the
 [HTML5 History API](https://developer.mozilla.org/en-US/docs/Web/API/History) to
-store app's loaction and state in the url.
-This is probably the best choice for most apps, as it enables best ceo possibilities and will be most intuitive for most users.
+store app's location and state in the URL.
+This is probably the best choice for most apps, as it enables best CEO possibilities and will be most intuitive for most users.
 This setup however needs some additional work because you need to configure your server to always serve your index.html file when a request doesn't match a file.
 You can read more about it in